-A career-focused, online clinical psychology program with practicum training, Saybrook’s MA in Psychology with a specialization in Marriage & Family Therapy/Professional Clinical Counseling focuses on career opportunities while remaining true to the humanistic principles of psychology that make Saybrook a recognized global leader.
+A career-focused, online clinical psychology program with practicum training, Saybrook’s MA in Counseling focuses on career opportunities while remaining true to the humanistic principles of psychology that make Saybrook University a recognized global leader.
 Whatever you do with your degree, Saybrook teaches you how to help your clients develop as individuals and discover their life path.

 Do you want to work closely with individuals?
 With couples?
 With families?
 With communities and social systems?
 Do you want professional licensing to work in independent practice or nonprofit agency?
 Do you want to specialize with a particular population, age, or group?

-This degree will prepare you for multiple licenses, while empowering you to craft your professional development and practice orientation.
+This counseling master's degree will prepare you for multiple licenses, while empowering you to craft your professional development and practice orientation.

-When you graduate from Saybrook’s three-year program, you will have pre-degree coursework and practicum experience to apply for licensure as:
+When you graduate from Saybrook’s three-year M.A.
+Counseling program, you will have pre-degree coursework and practicum experience to apply for licensure as: